AlvaroCorrales/AlvaroCorrales.github.io/index.md

 This website is in constant development.
 In fact, it is a learning project for me, so don't be surprised if it looks entirely different if you revisit it in a matter of days!

 > I am currently on a career break.
 I am spending my time travelling the world, learning about new cultures and languages, reading (mostly history) books, and enjoying nature.
-I will be looking for positions at the intersection of Economics, Econometrics and Data Science, **starting in Summer 2024**.
+I will be looking for positions at the intersection of Economics and Data Science, **starting in Summer 2024**.

 #### Disclaimer
 Unless stated otherwise, the content of this website is my personal work.
 Hence, it does not reflect the views of nor is proprietary to my current or former employers.